 There may be some hope on the horizon as we all learn to be more culturally competent, including our worldviews of mental illness.
 In a previous post, I wrote about the possibility that "neurodiversity" could be one explanation for unusual artistic abilities, such as the work of artist Stephen Wiltshire who also happens to be a person with autism.
 Arts researchers offer an alternative lens through which to view artists categorized as disabled, noting that philosophies such as "social role valorization" propose that people not be seen as "sick," but as "socially devalued."
 This type of research and exploration within the contexts of art and mental illness is helping to reshape perceptions and bring needed humanism to the fields of psychology, psychiatry, art therapy, art curating, and art criticism.

-Let's make a resolution for 2009 to stop the pathology-driven analysis of the art of artists who happen to have mental illness.
+Let's make a resolution to stop the pathology-driven analysis of the art of artists who happen to have mental illness.
 Instead, let's celebrate artists who have struggled, for whatever reason including physical health, addictions, mental illness, socioeconomics, culture, or gender by instead reflecting on the power of the art they have created and meaning of creativity in their lives.
 People with emotional disorders are not some defective subset of the human race nor do they differentiate disease and health.
 Human creativity is complex and ultimately, it is appreciated for its merit, innovation, and imagination.

 © 2009 Cathy Malchiodi